-Click here to download printable version of the general hints and tipsDownload report
+Click here to download printable version of the general hints and tipsDownload document

-No one will ever learn any new skills if they do not participate and practice.
+No one will ever learn any new skills if they don't take part and practice.
 Sometimes you need to have a go and make mistakes so that you can learn.
-It is important that children and young people are supported to join in with everyday activities from an early age to give them the best chance of reaching their potential and becoming independent adults.
+It is important that children and young people are supported to join in with everyday activities from an early age.
+This gives them the best chance of reaching their potential and becoming independent adults.

-Some children/young people will be dependent on others for some or all of their occupations and practice will not help them to develop skills.
-Participation is also important for these children/young people as being involved in their own care to best of their abilities can have a huge impact on their well-being.
+Some children/young people will always need others help for some or all of their occupations and practice will not help them to develop skills.
+Taking part is also important for these children/young people as being involved in their own care to the best of their abilities can have a huge impact on their well-being.

-There are a number of ways that you can think about making changes to the occupation or task.
-Occupational therapists call these changes grading and activity analysis.
+There are lots of ways that you can think about making changes to the occupation or task.

 Think about when you are trying to learn a new skill.
 If the task is too easy it doesn’t pose a challenge and you get bored quickly.
 If the task is too challenging then you become frustrated and may give up.